vijaykiran/hoplon/README.md

   </div>)
 ```

-And we come full circle, thanks to the magic of macros.
+And we come full circle&mdash;the magic of macros.

 #### The Markup Is A Program